gireeshkbogu/WBMRI-Image-Classification-PyTorch/README.md

 `$python classify.py`

 ### Note:
-The current model is trained on a small number of images but works well.
+The current model is trained on a small number of images and a simple CNN but works well with Tesla-based MRI images.
 I will update the loss, accuracy scores, and model with a relatively large number of images in the future.